Topology by Dissipation: Majorana Bosons in Metastable Quadratic Markovian Dynamics

-Recently, the search for topological order in non-interacting matter has extended beyond closed systems, into the realm of open quantum dynamics -- both in a semiclassical limit described by non-Hermitian effective Hamiltonians \cite{NHtopoclass,TopoNHSE,TopoSensor}, and a fully quantum setting described by a quadratic Markovian semigroup \cite{alicki-lendi}.
-In particular, for fermionic matter, the use of engineered dissipation has been shown to provide a compelling paradigm for accessing topologically non-trivial steady states, and significant advances have been made towards uncovering a dissipative bulk-boundary correspondence which links bulk invariants to dissipative Majorana edge modes \cite{diehl,bardynNJP}.
-By furnishing almost conserved operators, these long-lived modes can dramatically alter the transient dynamics, by eliciting the onset of \emph{metastability} \cite{GarrahanPRL}, with correlation \cite{GarrahanPRB} and relaxation times \cite{Vernier} that may increase exponentially with system size.
+The search for topological order in non-interacting matter has extended into the realm of open quantum dynamics -- both in a semiclassical limit described by non-Hermitian effective Hamiltonians \cite{NHtopoclass,WangNHSE,SlagerNHBmodes,TopoNHSE,TopoSensor}, and a fully quantum setting described by a quadratic Markovian semigroup \cite{alicki-lendi}.
+For fermionic matter, the use of engineered dissipation has been shown to provide a compelling paradigm for accessing topologically non-trivial steady states, and significant advances have been made towards uncovering a dissipative bulk-boundary correspondence which links bulk invariants to dissipative Majorana edge modes \cite{diehl,bardynNJP}.
+By furnishing almost conserved operators, these long-lived modes can dramatically alter the transient dynamics.
+They elicit correlation and relaxation times that may diverge with system size \cite{GarrahanPRB,Vernier}, reminiscent of \emph{metastability} \cite{GarrahanPRL}.
 For bosons, the situation remains far more opaque.
-On the one hand, connections have been made that link certain bulk topology to directional amplification of an input driving field \cite{PorrasPRL,NunnenkampNat,NunnenkampDisorder,PorrasIO}; on the other hand, there has yet to be any concrete identification of the analogous MBs that are so fundamentally tied to SPT phases.
+On the one hand, connections have been made between certain bulk topology and directional amplification of an input driving field \cite{PorrasPRL,NunnenkampNat,NunnenkampDisorder,PorrasIO}; on the other hand, there has yet to be any identification of the analogous MBs that are so fundamentally tied to SPT phases.